2019 Hawai‘i College Guide

 Funai’s daughter, Madeline Ikeda, is beginning her sophomore year at Wesleyan University in Connecticut.
 “She [wanted] to play volleyball, so she became interested in seeing the school because they were interested in her,” says Funai.
 “Having the chance to stay there in the dorm with some of the other students helped her make her decision.”

 Funai and her family have learned the importance of being proactive during a college search.
 Bits of advice from a veteran?
 Complete essays and scholarship applications the summer before senior year.
 Visit colleges during vacations or on trips with a team, even if you don’t want to go to school there.
 Visiting colleges in different areas has given her children the chance to get a feel for what environment they are looking for.
 “If the kid feels good about being at the school, that makes it a whole lot easier,” says Funai.
 “They know what to expect, they’re not going someplace completely brand new.”

-According to Malia Kau, a college counselor at Radford High School, students are applying to an average of seven schools.
+According to Malia Kau, a college and career counselor at Radford High School, students are applying to an average of seven schools.
 “Have two ‘reach’ schools, schools they’ve always dreamt of attending.
 Have two ‘guaranteed I’m going to get in’ schools, and then three in that middle range,” she says.
 “We aren’t just talking about the academic range, but also looking at cost.”